The DfE have reinforced the need

-- Our school ethos revolves around Core Values such as ‘Respect’, and pupils have been part of discussions and times of collective worship related to what this means and how it is shown.
+- Our school ethos revolves around our vision and associated Values such as ‘Respect’, and pupils have been part of discussions and times of collective worship related to what this means and how it is shown.

-- Posters around the school promote respect for others and this is reiterated through our classroom and school rules, as well as our behaviour policy.
+- Information displayed around the school promotes respect for others and this is reiterated through our classroom and school rules, as well as our behaviour policy.

 Tolerance of those of Different Faiths and Beliefs:

 - This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.